kevin11h/12-ideas-in-12-hours-a-day/README.md

 9. How to access high finance funds?
 10. How to build + sustain momentum?
 11. Be -> Being -> Becoming -> Believe -> Belong -> Beyond
+12. How to ask better more important greater helpful, actionable questions?